What is a thought addiction?

 Repeat to each new thought daily.
 Once in the morning upon rising and once at night before you go to sleep.
-Commit to a strong personal contract of self support and accountable.
+Commit to a strong personal contract of self-support and accountability.

 Create a realistic daily action plan to complete the 4th step with precise and doable steps.
-Each step should be specific objectives, measurable and time lined.
+Each step should be specific objectives, measurable and timelined.
 If you follow through, others will see in you and you will feel the changes in 90 days. in order for you to see your success.
-Create a support community from your friends, family members and peers.
+Create a support community with your friends, family members, and peers.

 Be extremely mindful of your commitments and responsibilities to complete your action plan that you developed.
 Have full mindfulness of the goals you set above for healing your thoughts.
 Shift your mindset to positive and you will be able to achieve the change you desire.
 Have faith and believe in yourself and you will gain command of your thoughts.